The most popular type of coffee bean is Arabica, which comes in many varieties. Other types include Robusta, Caturra, and Bourbon.

 Liberica coffee can be considered good coffee or even great coffee.

-Lightly roasted coffee beans contains higher acidity and lacks the roast flavour.
+Lightly roasted coffee beans contain higher acidity and lack the roast flavor.
 This level of roast is ideal for tasting the full origin character of the coffee.

-Medium roast has less acidity with added taste of sugars.
-This results in coffee with higher body, but with a roasty flavour.
+The medium roast has less acidity with the added taste of sugars.
+This results in coffee with a higher body, but with a roasty flavor.

-Dark roasts have lots of aromas with bittersweet flavours.
-At this stage of roasting there is little character remaining from the coffee origin.
+Dark roasts have lots of aromas with bittersweet flavors.
+At this stage of roasting, there is little character remaining from the coffee origin.

 Extra Dark Roast

-Dark brown, shiny with oil, deep caramel undertones with no acidity.
-At this stage the beans are well roasted with little existence of aroma or flavours of the coffee.
+Dark brown roast, shiny with oil, deep caramel undertones with no acidity.
+At this stage, the beans are well roasted with little existence of aroma or flavors of the coffee.